 Let us go and make our visit.

 These lines are only suggestive of the horror that Baudelaire and Poe encountered in the metropolitan crowds.
-Unlike the cities envisaged by those , this one seems mostly desolate.
-Wanting in collective vitality, the miserably intimate dyad becomes a figure of public space on the whole via a simile that conjoins the streets themselves with the couple’s ‘tedious argument.’
-It is thus that public space becomes charged with the speaker’s private anxiety.
-The content of his knowledge – the secret ‘it’ about which we are instructed not to ask – infuses the nocturnal streetscape with adread the object of which is soon realized as a series of shocks whose dominant affect is not existential ennui but a more visceral revulsion.
+Unlike the heaving cities envisaged by those nineteenth-century writers, this one seems mostly desolate.
+Wanting in collective vitality, the miserably intimate dyad becomes a figure of public space on the whole via a simile that conjoins the streets themselves with the couple’s ‘tedious argument’ – and, with that, public space becomes charged with the speaker’s private anxiety.
+The content of his knowledge – the secret ‘it’ about which we are instructed not to ask – infuses the nocturnal streetscape with an unmistakable dread, the object of which is soon realized as a series of shocks whose dominant affect is not existential ennui but a more visceral revulsion.
 To be sure, this poem is haunted at every turn by the threat of anonymous violence that might or might not be internal to the speaker.
-That is what we sense, for instance, in the prefiguring simile of ‘a patient etherized upon a table,’ which is made all the more sinister in relation to a destination marked by ‘insidious intent,’ but also in the poem’s forbidding epigraph, in its invasive smoke and fog, in overheard ‘voices dying with a dying fall,’ in the insistence that there ‘will be time to murder and create,’ in being ‘pinned and wriggling on the wall,’ and so on.
+That is what we might sense, for instance, in the prefiguring simile of ‘a patient etherized upon a table,’ which is made all the more sinister in relation to a destination marked out by ‘insidious intent,’ but also in the poem’s forbidding epigraph, in its invasive smoke and fog, in overheard ‘voices dying with a dying fall,’ in the insistence that there ‘will be time to murder and create,’ in being ‘pinned and wriggling on the wall,’ and so on.
 There is something fantastically demonic that lurks on the edges of this poem without ever delivering itself into full view.

 Writing many years later, Eliot suggested that his ‘urban imagery was that of St. Louis, upon which that of Paris and London have been superimposed.’
 In Baudelaire’s Paris and Poe’s London, the shock was of the crowd itself, and especially in how singular and collective bodies reveal the deformations caused both in and by exclusion from the factories and the workhouses of the first industrial revolution.
 The mere presence of the crowd in Baudelaire is an index to the demolition of proletarian housing in Paris and, in that crowd’s numbers, we see clearly what Adorno was right to describe as a ‘reverse image of the false purposefulness of industry.’
 For Poe, the crowd’s ‘stiff-frozen’ movements exemplify the mechanical automatism of factory workers, as though collectively dulled by industrial brutality so as to become, in Benjamin’s phrase, ‘mimetic shock absorbers.’
 Comparably, and returning to our horror film, that the eponymous ‘it’ takes the form of the collectively deracinated and disenfranchised means the promise of violence can blend seamlessly into the public spaces of post-crisis Detroit in such a way that the entire populace become threatening.
-The audience in a movie theatre or the figures outside a diner or the shadows surrounding an abandoned factory: while these, metropolitan public spaces, are first to be rendered dangerous, soon enough the threat enters that most private of spaces, the home, before invading that superlatively conspicuous sign of wealth, the boat.
+The audience in a movie theatre or the figures outside a diner or the shadows surrounding an abandoned factory: while these, metropolitan public spaces, are first to be rendered dangerous, soon enough the threat enters that most private sanctum of all, the home, before going on to invade those superlatively conspicuous signs of wealth, the beachside holiday house and the accompanying yacht.
 As with Eliot’s poem, here public and private intertwine under the sign of horror.
 If, as in Alex Woloch’s memorable phrase, ‘minor characters are the proletariat of the novel,’ in this film the proletariat, having been ousted from the wage-commodity nexus, is finally staging its insurgency.
 Similar things can be said about the crowds in Baudelaire and Poe, that theirs is a violent immanence, and also about Eliot’s poem.